JHHa223/Nowcasting_cGAN_Flow/README.md

 OpenCV library is used here to estimate the optical flow field.

-The codes for optical flow calculation are provided in the directory "optical_flow".
+The codes for optical flow calculation are provided in the directory "part1_optical_flow".

 #### Example: Optical flow estimation
 ```python